-Non-Executive Directors do not qualify or receive any equity in terms of the Company's variable pay incentive schemes, and they do not qualify to participate in any benefit programme, e.g. pension plans, loan programmes, etc.
+Non-Executive Directors do not qualify or receive any equity in terms of the Company's variable pay incentive schemes, and they do not qualify to participate in any benefit program, e.g. pension plans, loan programs, etc.

-ANNUAL FIXED BASE FEES
+TABLE 1 ANNUAL FIXED BASE FEES